-For any man, seeing blood in his semen can be startling and even scary.
-Fortunately, it rarely signals a serious problem, especially in men under the age of 40.
-Blood in the semen, also called hematospermia, usually does not last long, and it is not uncommon for men to experience bloody semen during their lifetime.
+For any man, seeing blood in his semen can be startling.
+It is a rare disorder, but fortunately, it rarely signals a serious problem, especially in men under the age of 40.
+Blood in the semen (hematospermia) usually does not last long, as it is usually a self-resolving problem.

 The amount of blood in your semen can vary from a small drop to enough to give your semen the look of blood.
 The amount of blood in your semen will depend on the cause of your bleeding.
 In addition to having blood in your semen, you might also experience:

 - pain when ejaculating

 - pain in your lower back

 Semen passes along a series of tubes on the way to the urethra for ejaculation.
 Any number of things can cause blood vessels along this path to break and leak blood into the semen.

 In many cases, the exact cause for blood in the semen is never determined.
 According to Harvard Medical School, most cases of blood in the semen are not serious and can be attributed to six causes: inflammation/infection, obstruction, tumors, vascular abnormalities, systemic factors, or trauma/medical procedures.
 The most common cause is prostate biopsy.